pforret/jekyll.forret.com/_posts/2007-12-27-how-much-fuel-do-you-pay.md

 permalink: /2007/12/27/how-much-fuel-do-you-pay/
 image: /wp-content/uploads/2019/11/fig-22-11-2019_10-15-53.jpg
 categories:
-  - ecology
+    - toolstudio
 tags:
     - fuel
     - mileage
+    - ecology
+    - car
+    - economy

 ---
 My friend Henry asked me to calculate on a napkin how much I spent on fuel per month.
 I have a greedy car, but I live close to the office.
 Still I was quite surprised by the number I got.